You may be allowed to make certain types of changes to a property without planning permission, this is known as ‘permitted development’.

 You can apply for a Lawful Development Certificate (LDC) on the Planning Portal to confirm that your proposed or existing work does not need planning permission.

-Certain forms of permitted development require you to notify us or seek our prior approval before any work begins.
+Certain forms of permitted development require you to notify us or seek our approval before any work begins.

 For more information about the legislative requirements of these permitted developments please see the The Town and Country Planning (General Permitted Development) (England) Order 2015, which is the principal order.